 \section{Acknowledgments}

 We thank Weicheng Dai, Jingqi Zhang, and Zirui Wang for joining the human annotation and evaluation.
 This work was supported in part by the Ministry of Science, Research and the Arts of Baden-W\"urttemberg (MWK) through the Cooperative Graduate School Accessibility through AI-based Assistive Technology (KATE) under Grant BW6-03, in part by funding from the pilot program Core-Informatics of the Helmholtz Association (HGF), in part by Karlsruhe House of Young Scientists (KHYS), and in part by the Helmholtz Association Initiative and Networking Fund on the HAICORE@KIT and HOREKA@KIT partition.
-This work was supported in part by the National Natural Science Foundation of China (Grant No. 62473139), in part by the Hunan Provincial Research and Development Project (Grant No. 2025QK3019), in part by the State Key Laboratory of Autonomous Intelligent Unmanned Systems (the opening project number ZZKF2025-2-10), and in part by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - SFB 1574 - 471687386.
+This work was supported in part by the National Natural Science Foundation of China (Grant No. 62473139, Grant No. 62503166), in part by the Hunan Provincial Research and Development Project (Grant No. 2025QK3019, Grant No. 2026QK3018), in part by the State Key Laboratory of Autonomous Intelligent Unmanned Systems (the opening project number ZZKF2025-2-10), in part by the Yuelushan Industrial Innovation Center, and in part by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - SFB 1574 - 471687386.
 This research was partially funded by the Ministry of Education and Science of Bulgaria (support for INSAIT, part of the Bulgarian National Roadmap for Research Infrastructure).